 (this review is written with excessive care to avoid any errors, however, there might still be some appearing due to human error)

 Your avatar is played with just a few keys that you can customise.
-Most of them are the standard arrow keys for moving around in the three dimensional half-court.
-There are buttons dedicated to shooting, which involve holding them till a bar appears and releases to shoot the ball.
-When you releases the button at a certain ‘green area’, you will have higher chance of shooting in.
+Most of them are the standard arrow keys for moving around in the three-dimensional half-court.
+There are buttons dedicated to shooting, which involves holding them till a bar appears and releases to shoot the ball.
+When you release the button at a certain ‘green area’, you will have a higher chance of shooting in.
 However, I have tried and verified that it actually also depends on your proximity to the net.
 For example, if you are nearer to the net, you don’t really need to hold till the green area to shoot in.
 Basically, use your instinct and logic to shoot.

-Each role has different set of skills other than the basic passing and dashing.
-The Centre possess the power to slam dunk while the point guard has higher chance of stealing balls and shooting three pointer.
+Each role has a different set of skills other than the basic passing and dashing.
+The Centre possess the power to slam dunk while the point guard has a higher chance of stealing balls and shooting three-pointers.
 There will be more skills available to unlock as you keep playing and level up.
 In essence, I felt that this could prove difficult when you are a beginner suddenly facing off an experienced player with big differences in skills.
-Trust me, some of the better skills are quite over-powered(mid court dunk, extreme trick shot etc), and you can only hope they screw up somehow.
-Though, the chances of stealing the ball and slam dunk is still the same regardless of levels, thus you can focus on the basic and win the match slowly but surely.
+Trust me, some of the better skills are quite over-powered(midcourt dunk, extreme trick shot etc), and you can only hope they screw up somehow.
+Though the chances of stealing the ball and slam dunk are still the same regardless of levels, thus you can focus on the basic and win the match slowly but surely.